 Though it seems like a step in the right direction, it's important to note that there's no determined "safe level" of lead for children, according to the Centers for Disease Control and Prevention.
 "Even low levels of lead in blood have been shown to negatively affect a child's intelligence, ability to pay attention, and academic achievement," per the CDC.

 The recent CR report also showed that "long-term intake of heavy metals may increase the risk of a variety of health and developmental problems in young children, including a lower IQ and behavioral issues, as well as ADHD, autism, and other issues."

 "While concerning, these results are no reason to panic," says Eric Boring, PhD, a CR chemist who oversaw the testing.
 The risk comes from repeated exposure over long periods of time.
 "An occasional serving of even one of the foods with the highest levels is generally OK," Boring says.
 "Just remember to mix up what your kids eat."
 CR also includes a breakdown of the specific foods they tested and where they fall on the scale of concern.
 Ahead, more general tips on how to protect your baby from lead and general heavy metal exposure.

-So, what are parents to do with all these repeated — and alarming — studies?
+What are parents to do with all these repeated — and alarming — studies?

 - Be mindful of orange root vegetables.
-Sweet potatoes and carrots are great sources of vitamin A, but the report found them high in lead and cadmium.
+Sweet potatoes and carrots are great sources of vitamin A, but Healthy Babies Bright Futures found them high in lead and cadmium.
 Although no one is suggesting kids shouldn't eat these veggies, continuing to offer a variety helps mitigate risks.